ianfajardo/gamestreamingsetup/blog/mx-mechanical-mini-best-mechanical-keyboard-most-people.md

 ---
-title: "MX Mechanical Mini - The Best Mechanical Keyboard for Most People"
+title: MX Mechanical Mini - The Best Mini Mechanical Keyboard for Most People
-metatitle: "MX Mechanical Mini - The Best Mechanical Keyboard for Most People"
+metatitle: MX Mechanical Mini - The Best Mini Mechanical Keyboard for Most People
-description: "MX Mechanical Mini is a compact, affordable, and powerful alternative to the typical keyboard.
-It has high-quality mechanical switches, customizable function keys, and a sleek design."
+description: MX Mechanical Mini is a compact, affordable, and powerful alternative to the typical keyboard.
+It has high-quality mechanical switches, customizable function keys, and a sleek design.
+It is one of the best mini mechanical keyboard out there.
-date: "2022-06-04"
+date: 2022-06-04
-image: "/mx-mechanical-mini.jpg"
+image: /mx-mechanical-mini.jpg
-category: "Keyboards"
+category: Keyboards
-type: "Reviews"
+type: Reviews
 ---

 <div class="row">